Jennifer Taub: Tax March

 Jennifer Taub was a lead organizer of the national Tax March which took place on April 15, 2017, demanding that, among other things, the President release his tax returns.
 Taub's tweet calling for the protest was inspired by the Women's March.

 Education

 Jennifer Taub received a B.A. in English from Yale College and a J.D. from Harvard Law School.

 Publications

 Books

 Taub's most recent book was “Big Dirty Money” published in 2020 by Viking Press.
 Her first book was Other People's Houses, published in 2014 by the Yale Press.
-In 2017 Taub released a 6th edition of the casebook, and in 2021 a 7th edition ofCorporate and White Collar Crime: Cases and Materials (Wolters Kluwer) originally written by Kathleen Brickey.
+In 2017 Taub released a 6th edition of the casebook, and in 2021 a 7th edition of Corporate and White Collar Crime: Cases and Materials (Wolters Kluwer) originally written by Kathleen Brickey.